Code-Institute-Submissions/quiz-app/README.md

 ### Testing

+* At one point the project was split between numerous HTML and JavaScript files.
+This meant there wasn't code repeated, such as the header in the HTML and linking stylesheets and js files.
+It also meant a faster game for the user, as the page didn't need to reload each time they clicked a button.
+Instead, it gave the illusion that the page was changing while remaining on the same URL and using jQuery to show and hide the relevant sections.

 ### Bugs

 Problem: When clicking the answer options they wouldn't always respond.
 If you clicked them, they would sometimes just highlight in grey but no action would be taken.